Colin-Fredericks/edx_replace_staff/README.md

 # edx_replace_staff

 Adds and/or removes staff in multiple edX courses at once.
+Can also be run with the --list option to only create a list of who's staff where rather than making changes.

 Using this script requires a CSV file with the following headers.
 You can find an example csv file in the `test` folder.